flipbook-labs/flipbook/docs/story-format.md

 ## Functional Story

-A Functional story uses a function to create and mount its UI.
+A Functional story uses a function to create and mount UI.
 This is the most flexible story format and is useful when using a UI library that is not yet natively supported by flipbook.
-You simply parent your UI elements to the supplied `target` instance.
-You can optionally return a function that gets called to cleanup the story.
+You simply parent your UI elements to the `target` argument and optionally return a function that gets called to cleanup the story.

 | Name     | Type                                                     | Description                                                                                                                                                                                                                                  |
 | -------- | -------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |